Child Arrangements Orders

-Richard Nelson LLP’s family team can provide legal advice on Child Arrangements orders.
-When a relationship breaks down between two parents it is hoped that arrangements for the child to see both parents can be finalised amicably.
+When a relationship breaks down between two parents, it is hoped that arrangements for the child to see both parents can be finalised amicably.
 However, in some circumstances, this does not happen.
-Our Solicitors will help you to reach the best solution for your child.
+Our child arrangement solicitors will help you to reach the best solution for your child.

 The starting position is that it is in the child’s best interest to have both parents involved in their life unless of course the child is in danger of any type of harm then this notion is impacted.